How to choose the right cable gland

-Correct cable entry for tightness, flexibility and serviceability
+The correct cable entry determines both tightness, flexibility and serviceability.

 Modular systems (for cables with connectors)

-- Advantages: cables with connectors can pass through, flexible and tight.
+- Advantages: cables with connectors can pass, flexible and sealed

 Cable entry plates & Multiflanges